YuliaHe/iOS_Map/README.md

 [Firebase](https://firebase.google.com/docs)

 Add `GoogleService-Info.plist` configuration file to connect firebase and my project.
-To add Firebase SDKs, `CocoaPods` assists me install and Firebase libraries.
+To add Firebase SDKs, `CocoaPods` assists me to install and Firebase libraries.

 For database, `Firestore` is used here.
 > It is a flexible, scalable NoSQL database for mobile, web, and server development from Firebase and Google Cloud Platform. [more](https://firebase.google.com/docs/firestore)